 Of course, that first pot of coffee was nothing fancy like a cappuccino or latte.
 It was a working man's cup of joe that my Dad loved...and I loved making it for him.

-That love for cooking has never left me and over the years I have stayed current with new cooking trends as they have come up.
-Throughout my life I have sought to learn more and to try new cooking and baking techniques.
-My cooking journey has led me to take classes whenever I could.
+My passion for cooking has not diminished and over the years I have strived to stay current with new cooking trends as they have come up.
+My cooking and baking curiosity has led me to take classes whenever I could.

-Most notably I have had classes at some of the best culinary schools and venues in the San Francisco Bay area including Ramekins in Sonoma, the Culinary Institute of America in St. Helena, and the San Francisco Cooking School.
+I have had classes at some of the best culinary schools and venues in the San Francisco Bay area including Ramekins Culinary School in Sonoma, the Culinary Institute of America in St. Helena, and the San Francisco Cooking School.

 Of all the classes I have had, my all-time favorite class is “The Great Holiday Chocolate Class” with David Lebovitz back in 2004.
 It was a hands-on class, where we each made 5 different chocolate treats with direct supervision by David.
 I still can’t believe I was so lucky to spot the class offering and learn from one of the best pastry chefs of our time!

 What Will You Find on Encharted Cook?